steqeq/0000/docs/how-to/rocm-for-ai/deploy-your-model.rst

 See the `GitHub repository <https://github.com/vllm-project/vllm>`_ and `official vLLM documentation
 <https://docs.vllm.ai/>`_ for more information.

-For guidance on using vLLM with ROCM, refer to `Installation with ROCm
+For guidance on using vLLM with ROCm, refer to `Installation with ROCm
 <https://docs.vllm.ai/en/latest/getting_started/amd-installation.html>`_.

 Installation